sorin373/CPP-Custom-STL/README.md

 # Introduction

 This is my custom implementation of the STL containers and other generic utility components.
-This really helped me understand many concepts which lay behind generic OOP and I hope using this repository people can understand better how STL containers work behind the scenes.
+This really helped me understand many concepts which lay behind generic OOP and I hope that by using this repository people can better understand how STL containers work behind the scenes.

-> **Note**: For documentation and development I used [cppreference.com](https://en.cppreference.com/w/).
+> **Note**: For the documentation and development I used [cppreference.com](https://en.cppreference.com/w/).
 Moreover, I do not guarantee that my aproach is standard conformant.
 My goal was to take the C-style implementations, which I did in high school (C-Style arrays, matrices, strings etc) and try to abstract as much as I could, of course using the std template as an example.

 ## Containers